Swiatek benefits from double bounce no-call; into French SF

 Swiatek will face No. 20 Daria Kasatkina in one women’s semifinal Thursday, when the other will be No. 18 Coco Gauff, an 18-year-old American, against unseeded Martina Trevisan, a 28-year-old from Italy.

-Only Swiatek, who won the 2020 French Open, has previously participated in the final four at a major tournament.
+Only Swiatek has previously participated in the final four at a major tournament, losing in the semifinals at the Australian Open in January and taking the title at the 2020 French Open when she was ranked outside the top 50.

+“This year it’s a little bit different, because I’m not an underdog,” she said, “and everything has changed, honestly.”

-Kasatkina made it that far by beating No. 29 Veronika Kudermetova 6-4, 7-6 (5) in a match between two Russian players who will not be allowed to compete at Wimbledon later this month because of that country’s invasion of Ukraine.
+Kasatkina beat No. 29 Veronika Kudermetova 6-4, 7-6 (5) in a match between two Russian players who will not be allowed to compete at Wimbledon later this month because of that country’s invasion of Ukraine.

 Theirs was a mistake-filled quarterfinal, with the players combining for 75 unforced errors, 50 by Kudermetova.
 That allowed Kasatkina to win despite coming up with just 16 winners over the course of 165 points.